OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 ![githubflow](https://cdn-images-1.medium.com/max/720/1*N4wz389i80UbXKnjSp_QoA.png "Activate GitHub flow")

-* maintainers can use the Better Code Hub analysis results to review these Pull Requests and merge the improvement if they're happy with it.
+* maintainers can use the Better Code Hub Pull request analysis results to review and merge the improvement if they're happy with it.

 # Getting started